Mesoscale simulation model for odd fluids: Conclusion

-\emph{Conclusion.}---We develop an efficient mesoscale simulation approach for odd fluids (CSRD) by slightly modifying the well-known SRD method that has been extensively used to study complex fluids.
-The CSRD fluid not only exhibits all odd transport coefficients but also properly captures hydrodynamics, thermal conduction and mass diffusion of real fluids.
-Furthermore, by a microscopic kinetic theory, we analytically derive the transport coefficients and continuum equations for the CSRD fluid, which precisely describe the transport of the mesoscopic odd fluid.
+We develop an efficient mesoscale simulation approach for odd fluids and analytically derive its transport coefficients and continuum equations.
+The mesoscopic odd fluid not only exhibits all odd transport coefficients but also properly captures the unusual dynamics of odd fluids/complex fluids.
 Our work thus paves the way for simulating odd complex fluids at large scales and exploring their unique characteristics.